andyjinhuang/CS211-ComputerArchitecture/README.md

 inserted 2
 present 3

- #Ninght: Binary Search Tree with Deletion
+##Ninth: Binary Search Tree with Deletion
  Program executes a BST with the function to delete numbers.
  Lets assume we have a file file1.txt with the following contents: i 5